cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

     20230721:16:14:55:029695 gpstop:mdw:gpadmin-[INFO]:-Signalling all postmaster processes to reload
     ```

-3. Verify that the users can log into the database.
+3. Verify that the two users can log into the database.

     ```shell
     [gpadmin@mdw ~]$ psql -U lily -d gpadmin